30-Second Overview

 - Student exchange programs

-- Faculty mutual visits
+- Faculty visits

-- Collaborative exhibitions and creation projects
+- Collaborative exhibitions and creative projects

 Introduction of International Curricula

-- Inviting international artists in residence
+- Inviting international artists to campus residencies

-- Introduction of international art education concepts
+- Introducing international concepts in art education

 - Promotion of bilingual teaching